-Why does Smart Calendar require access to User.Read.All when User.ReadBasic.All provides all the information required by Condeco?
+Why does the Microsoft 365 integration require access to User.Read.All when User.ReadBasic.All provides all the information required by Condeco?

 User.ReadBasic.All permission is only available as a Delegated Permission using Graph API.
-As Smart Calendar uses Application Permissions, the permission available is User.Read.All.
-Smart Calendar only accesses the user information required for the service.
+As the Microsoft 365 integration uses Application Permissions, the permission available is User.Read.All.
+Microsoft 365 integration only accesses the user information required for the service.

 Find out more about User Graph API permissions at Microsoft https://docs.microsoft.com/en-us/graph/permissions-reference#user-permissions

-Why does Smart Calendar use Application Permissions and not Delegated Permissions for accessing Graph API?
+Why does the Microsoft 365 integration use Application Permissions and not Delegated Permissions for accessing Graph API?

-The architecture of the Smart Calendar service application relies on Application Permissions to receive user calendar notifications.
+The architecture of the Microsoft 365 integration service application relies on Application Permissions to receive user calendar notifications.
 This is because our service works in a wider context than just the user, and Delegated Permissions only works with the user context.
 Microsoft specifically developed Application Permissions to facilitate enterprise-level service applications to use Graph API.
-Microsoft has reviewed our architecture and confirmed we are following best practices.
+We continue to work in partnership with Microsoft to ensure that best practices are followed.

 How do I ensure Condeco follows only specific users’ calendars and how do we prevent access to sensitive calendars?

 Scope the permission of the Microsoft 365 Admin account so it has access only to a specific Active Directory User Group.
 Condeco only receives notifications from calendars belonging to members of the group.